kedro-org/kedro-viz/ARCHITECTURE.md

 The initial state data is separated into two: Pipeline and non-pipeline state.
 This is because the non-pipeline state should persist for the session duration, even if the pipeline state is reset/overwritten - e.g. if the user selects a new top-level pipeline.

 The application manually normalises the fetched pipeline data, in order to make immutable state updates as performant as possible.
-All pipeline and pipeline-related localstorage data will be further ingested via `normalized-data.js` into pipeline state data,
+All pipeline and pipeline-related localstorage data will be further ingested via `normalized-data.js` into pipeline state data.

-Next, the app initialises the Redux data store, by merging together initial defaults, window.localStorage data, and the normalized pipeline data, which, together with all non-pipeline related data from localstorage ( such as `theme`, `visible`, etc ), will be used to prepare non-pipeline state data.
+The app then initialises the Redux data store by merging together initial defaults, localStorage data ( such as the `theme`, `visible` fields ), and flags data from the user url to prepare non-pipeline state data.

-Both sets of data will be combined as initial state data and saved into the store to be used by the app throughout the app lifecycle.
+Both sets of data (pipeline and non-pipeline state data) will be combined as initial state data and saved into the store to be used by the app throughout the app lifecycle.

 # Codemap / features
 This section outlines the important directories, its related purpose and data requirements within the app.